OneAndZero24/GWNMO/README.md

 *Mateusz Rajski* @ GMUM Jagiellonian University

 Meta-learning method inspired by hypergradient methods and earlier works of using neural network to control training process of others.
 Uses a neural network to "weight" target network's gradient during descent.
+Can be use as meta-optimizer in classical learning process or realize few-shot learning.

 *Work in progress...*